riverlane/deltalanguage/docs/wininstall.rst

 1. Download Docker for Windows 10-Pro/Enterprise:
    `Docker <https://docs.docker.com/docker-for-windows/install/>`_.
-   Follow the instructions, you might be prompted to install WSL or to enable Virtualization on your BIOS.
+   Follow the instructions, you might be prompted to install WSL or to enable Virtualisation on your BIOS.
    Test your installation as recommended by the installer.

 2. Install git `Git <https://gitforwindows.org/>`_ and if you want a git